-Baraldi E, Roli L, et al. Clin Chem Lab Med 2015;53S:s668.
+Baraldi E., Roli L., et al. Clin Chem Lab Med 2015;53S:s668.

-Aim: Considering the wide use of AMH measurement in daily clinical practice and the large number of conditions for which it may be used, it is essential for the clinician to have accurate and reproducible results.
-Currently, the most widely used method is enzyme-linked immunoassay (ELISA), but this method has intrinsic limitations of sensitivity and of throughput.
-Recently, a new automated chemiluminescent immunoassay method is available.
+Background-Aim: Anti-Müllerian hormone (AMH) is primarily used in the evaluation of ovarian reserve and to predict an infertile woman's response to controlled ovarian stimulation.
+Considering the wide use of AMH measurement in daily clinical practice and the large number of conditions in which it may be used, it is essential for the clinician to have accurate and reproducible results.
+Currently the most widely used method is enzyme linked immunoassay (ELISA) but this method has intrinsic limitations of sensitivity and of throughput.
+Recently a new automated chemiluminescent immunoassay method is available.
 As laboratory tests performed on automated platforms are more accurate and less time costing, we compared results of our traditional method ELISA with the new automated one.

-Methods: A total of 107 archived serum samples from women with subfertility or reproductive endocrine disorders (aged from 22 to 52) were assayed using the AMH Gen II ELISA manual assay (Beckman Coulter) and Access AMH assay, a paramagnetic particle chemiluminescent immunoassay (Beckman Coulter) using the DxI 600 instrument.
+Methods: A total of 107 archived serum samples from women with subfertility or reproductive endocrine disorders (aged from 22 to 52) were assayed using the AMH Gen II ELISA manual assay (Beckman Coulter) and Access AMH assay, a paramagnetic particle chemiluminescent immunoassay (Beckman Coulter) using the DxI 600 instrument .
 The samples covered a wide range of AMH concentrations (0.0-22 ng/ml).

-Results: Total imprecision of the AMH Gen II ELISA and the Access AMH assays was \leq 12.0 and \leq 10.0%, respectively, over a range of concentrations from 0.16 to 22 ng/ml.
+Results: Total imprecision of the AMH Gen II ELISA and the Access AMH assays was ≤ 12.0 and $\leq 10.0\%$, respectively, over a range of concentrations from 0.16 to 22 ng/ml.
 The detection limit of the assays was 0.08 ng/ml and 0.02 ng/ml.
-For the AMH Gen II and the Access AMH assays, the median (interquartile range) was 1.51 (0.08-20.0) ng/ml and 1.03 (0.02-25.4) ng/ml, respectively (p<0.0001).
-The Passing-Bablok regression equation (in ng/ml) was: y (AMH Access)=-0.0195+0.7312 x (AMH Gen II ELISA) and the regression coefficient R=0.988.
+For the AMH Gen II and the Access AMH assays, the median (interquartile range) was 1.51 (0.08-20.0) ng/ml and 1.03 (0.02-25.4) ng/ml, respectively (P<0.0001).
+The Passing-Bablok regression equation (in ng/ml) was: y (AMH Access) = -0.0195+0.7312 x (AMH Gen II ELISA) and the regression coefficient R=0.988.